 The QRUQSP project started when Andrew VA3NED found there to be a need in the community for an Amateur Radio software development platform that maximizes the utility of software defined radios.
-Since he had already developed and built a multi-tenant modular cloud platform (Ciniki) it was a natural extension to add support for Amateur Radio support.
+Since he had already developed and built a multi-tenant modular cloud platform (Ciniki) it was a natural extension to add support for Amateur Radio.

 Thus was born the QRUQSP project, encompassing both hardware to interface Raspberry Pi's to radios and a software platform to control the hardware and process the data.